-A consumer contract is defined as a contract for the supply of goods or services (including financial services and financial products as defined in the ASIC Act) or the sale or grant of an interest in land to an individual for predominantly personal, domestic or household use or consumption.
-A small business contract is defined as a contract for the supply of goods, services (including financial services and financial products as defined in the ASIC Act) or a sale or grant of an interest in land where:
+A "consumer contract" is defined as a contract for the supply of goods or services (including financial services and financial products as defined in the ASIC Act) or the sale or grant of an interest in land to an individual for predominantly personal, domestic or household use or consumption.

+A "small business contract" is currently defined as a contract for the supply of goods, services (including financial services and financial products as defined in the ASIC Act) or a sale or grant of an interest in land where:

-- at the time the contract was entered into, at least one party to the contract is a business (including a not for profit business) that employs fewer than 20 persons; and - the "upfront price" payable under the contract is not more than \$300,000 (or \$1,000,000 if the duration of the contract is more than 12 months).
+- at the time the contract was entered into, at least one party to the contract is a business (including a not for profit business) that employs fewer than 20 persons ("Small Business Threshold"); and - + the "upfront price" payable under the contract is not more than \$300,000 (or \$1,000,000 if the duration of the contract is more than 12 months).